Meet our Governors

 My area of involvement is STEMM.

-I chose to become a governor because I enjoy strategic planning, finding solutions and exploring new ideas and opportunities.
+I have been a school governor at my daughter’s primary school and chose to become a governor at Langley because I enjoy strategic planning, finding solutions and exploring new ideas and opportunities.

-My area of involvement is Health and Wellbeing.
+My particular area of involvement on the Board is health and wellbeing.

 My name is Sarah Chung and I am a doctoral researcher in education.
 I focus on the role of governor training to produce an effective governing body.